Tko to tamo pjeva?: Format

-The contestant must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
-At the end of a game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win if a singer is good, or lose their all winnings if a singer is bad.
+The contestant(s) must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
+At the end of a game, if the contestant(s) decide to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win if a singer is good, or lose their all winnings if a singer is bad.